Home Vancouver Monthly Calendar Vancouver Dragon Boat Festival

 PHOTO TIP: As the sun is somewhere in the southeast, south or southwest for most of the day, if it’s sunny then the best place for photos of the races will likely be on the south side of False Creek.

-The Olympic Village side of the water, on the south side, is also a more attractive area than around Concord Pacific Place, and it’s also where you’ll find restaurants and pubs, like the Tap & Barrel.
+The Olympic Village side of the water, on the south side, is also a more attractive area than around Concord Pacific Place, and it’s also where you’ll find restaurants and pubs, like the Tap & Barrel and Craft Beer Market.
 Concord Pacific Place on the north side of the water, mind you, is where most of the land festivities and entertainment are based.

 Canada Day Events